mathinstitut/goemaxima/README.md

 Some older versions of the image accept only `http://[address:port]/maxima` and this url should work in newer versions as well.

 Stack expects a maxima version to be set in the settings.
-You can find out which maxima version to use for a particular `STACKMAXIMA_VERSION` by taking a look at the second column of the `versions` file at the root of this repository.
+You can find out which maxima version to use for a particular `STACKMAXIMA_VERSION` by taking a look at the last column in the ["What Stackmaxima version do I need?"](#what-stackmaxima-version-do-i-need) section

 If you do not wish to use the docker-compose configuration, you can also run the image with
 ```